GameProtoTypes/SMUrho3D/README.md

 ## Differences
 - This fork routinely merges from https://github.com/rokups/Urho3D.
+- Newton Game Dynamics Integration (primary focus ongoing)
 - Update rates are fixed and a prioritized as having constant timing.
 If you want to you can ignore using P_TIMESTEP in your update logic.
 - Update rates are seperated from render update rates.
 There are no "Frame" events.
   Rendering is viewed as a sampling of the current update state.
 Transform Tweening is planned.
 - Tweeks Subsystem.
 - Other smaller changes as well as fixes.

-## Further Goals
+## Future Goals
-- Newton Game Dynamics Integration
+- Seperate Engine Update and Rendering into 2 seperate threads as part of architecture.

 ## License